 - For ultimate crispiness, save the glaze until immediately before serving the Brussels sprouts.
 I like to drizzle the glaze on ’em right at the table before eating.

 Yes!
-You can substitute honey here and if you’d rather avoid added sweeteners, these are fantastic roasted with olive oil and sea salt.
+If you don’t need the recipe to be vegan you can use honey here instead of maple syrup.
+If you want to avoid all added sweeteners, these are fantastic roasted with olive oil and sea salt.

 Chopped bacon roasted or air fried alongside the brussels sprouts is a great addition to this dish.
 I love the saltiness to compliment the maple syrup.